 The workplace looks and feels very different than it did before COVID-19.
-Although we are reentering the workplace, maintaining social distance will still be important for the safety of our employees.
+Maintaining physical and social distance is vital for the safety of our workforce.

 Social distancing means avoiding large gatherings.
-Physical distancing means maintaining distance (at least 6 feet or 2 meters\) from others when possible.
+Physical distancing means maintaining distance (at least 6 feet or 2 meters) from others when possible.
 Both social and physical distancing are important precautions.
 Businesses should consider the following distancing strategies:

 - > Set limits on how many people are in your building at one time.
 This may mean changing your policies to allow flexible worksites (e.g., work-from-home) and flexible work hours (e.g., staggered shifts). - Increase physical space between employees at the worksite.
-This may include: - Adding extra space between workspaces to ensure 6 feet\ of distance between workers. - Encouraging employees to avoid elevators, and reducing elevator capacity. - Creating one-way traffic flow through aisles, stairways and hallways.
+This may include: - Adding extra space between workspaces to ensure 6 feet of distance between workers. - Encouraging employees to avoid elevators, and reducing elevator capacity. - Creating one-way traffic flow through aisles, stairways and hallways.

-SHARFEE SIX AWAY FROM EVERYONE Keep 6 feet between you + others to help prevent the spread.
+SIX AWAY FROM EVERYONE

+Keep 6 feet between you + others to help prevent the spread.

 - Altering meeting practices to phone or video rather than in-person whenever possible.
-When a physical meeting is required, ensure 6 feet\ of space between each employee, insist that all employees wear masks, and clean and disinfect meeting room surfaces. - > Postpone non-essential travel and events. - > Stagger break times.
+When a physical meeting is required, ensure 6 feet of space between each employee, insist that all employees wear masks, and clean and disinfect meeting room surfaces. - > Postpone non-essential travel and events. - Stagger break times.

-\Cleveland Clinic recommends maintaining 6 feet of distance between yourself and others.
+Cleveland Clinic recommends maintaining 6 feet of distance between yourself and others.
 Other authorities may make different recommendations in certain circumstances.
 For the most up-to-date recommendations, please visit www.cdc.gov.